 The number of flights operated by unmodified Airbus A320 family aircraft, which have not had Fuel Over-Pressure Protector modification (FOPP) installed, has been very low.
-The use of these aircraft has remained low during Q3 2023 as airlines have been utilising and leasing more aircraft that have been modified compared to the previous summer.
+The use of these aircraft has remained low during Q4 2023 as airlines have been utilising and leasing more aircraft that have been modified compared to the previous summer.
+The increase in December is driven by the increased demand over the holiday season.

-Gatwick Airport has been applying an additional noise charge to unmodified A320 aircraft since the 1^{st} January 2018.
-The number of these flights has been reduced by -95% since then and represented less than 0.1% of all A320 traffic in Q3 2023.
+Gatwick Airport has been applying an additional noise charge to unmodified A320 aircraft since the 1st January 2018.
+The number of these flights has been reduced by 95% since then and represents less than 0.1% of all A320 traffic in Q4 2023.